-A shorter appointment period will provide only a few months credit of service towards the state retirement system (again, this service period is pro-rated based on the percentage of time for any given appointment).
-This service credit would be shortened by approximately nine weeks (per semester).
-If the appointment period is even shorter than a full semester, even fewer months of service credit will be counted by the state board of retirement.
+A shorter appointment period will provide only the actual months credit of service towards the state retirement system (again, this service period is pro-rated based on the percentage of time for any given appointment).
+This service credit would be shortened by approximately nine weeks (per semester) as compared to an academic-basis appointment If the appointment period is even shorter than a full semester, even fewer months of service credit will be counted by the state board of retirement.

-For benefited employees (50% time or above), a shorter appointment period will provide only a few months for any insurance(s) to be in effect.
+For benefited employees (50% time or above), a shorter appointment period will provide only a few months for any insurance coverage(s) to be in effect.
 For example, after observing the sixty-day waiting period, health insurance would only be in effect from November to December for fall semester appointments effective September 1 and from April to May for an appointment the following spring semester or for a stand-alone spring semester appointment.
-Please be aware that if the dates of the calendar year appointment are shorter than the full semester, then this insurance coverage would be even shorter.
+Please be aware that if the dates of the calendar year appointment are shorter than the full semester, than this insurance coverage would be even shorter.

-If a calendar year option is chosen, a waiver of understanding of the above mentioned implications must be signed by the employee for each appointment period.
+If a calendar year option is chosen, a waiver of understanding of the above mentioned implications must be signed by the employee for each appointment period using the Faculty Choice of Calendar Year Payment Schedule Form.

 PLEASE NOTE:

 All information regarding insurance and retirement is provided for guidance only.
 Decisions regarding insurance benefits and retirement credit are beyond the purview of the University, and no commitment is made or implied by the provision of this.
-CHOICE OF PAYMENT
+FACULTY CHOICE OF CALENDAR YEAR PAYMENT SCHEDULE FORM

-Calendar year option
+Calendar year payment schedule option (choose one)

-September –December (fall semester) or shorter, if course is less than a full semester

-January – May (spring semester) or shorter, if course is less than a full semester

-September – May (both semesters)
+Fall semester = Sunday prior to first day of class in September to last Saturday in December)

+Spring semester = Sunday prior to first day of spring semester in January to Saturday after Commencement

+Winter and Summer sessions = Sunday prior to first day of class until Saturday after finals.

+Other period of service: from___________to______________

 By choosing this option I understand that:

 My bi-weekly salary will be larger than if I choose an academic year payment schedule.
-My bi-weekly rate will be calculated on the exact days and weeks determined for any given semester’s responsibilities.
-However, the total contract amount will remain the same.
+My bi-weekly rate will be calculated on the exact days and weeks determined for any given semester’s responsibilities, but the total contract amount will remain the same.

 Because I may not be active on payroll year round, I may not be eligible for general salary increases, cost-of-living increases, or merit raises for the duration of my appointment period or subsequent appointments.
 The dates of said increases will vary based on the current FSU contract.